kevinsea/Insight-Wiki-Stage/A Quick Tour.md

 	...
 	List<Beer> beers = Database.Query<Beer>("FindBeer", new { Name = "IPA" });

+Insight will automatically map the results to a list of Beer objects.
+By default, it maps the properties by name.

-Don't forget that you can *send* objects to the database.
+You can also *send* objects to the database.
 Insight will map the object fields to the stored procedure parameters.

 	Database.Execute("UpdateBeer", beer);

-## Convenience ##
+## Executing SQL Text ##

 Don't like stored procedures?
-Use the ExecuteSql and QuerySql methods to execute SQL text.
+Almost all of the Insight methods have a `XxxSql` version.
+Just add `Sql` and put in your SQL text.
 Insight will map the parameters into the @parameters in the SQL.

 	Database.ExecuteSql("UPDATE Beer SET Flavor = @Flavor WHERE Name = @Name", beer);
 	List<Beer> beers = Database.QuerySql<Beer>("SELECT * FROM Beer WHERE Name = @Name", new { Name = "IPA" });

+## Using dynamic objects ##

 Don't like classes?
 Use dynamic objects!
 This is great for those "utility projects", or one-off queries that don't deserve their own class.
-Just omit the generic &lt;Type&gt; from the Query methods, and Insight will hand you untyped dynamic objects.
+Just omit the generic `<Type>` from the Query methods, and Insight will hand you untyped dynamic objects.
 (Technically a FastExpando, but it can quack like a duck if you like.)

 	dynamic beer = Database.Query("FindBeer", new Name = "IPA").First();
 	beer.Flavor = "Yummy";